-Population:
+Population and land use capacity:

 City staff uses population projections to coordinate long-range plans such as the Transportation Master Plan, Water Plan, and Wastewater Reuse Plan.
-On the following page is a chart showing the latest State Demographer projections as well as the projection the City uses in evaluating long-range plans.
+The following chart shows the latest State Demographer projections as well as the projection the City uses in evaluating long-range plans.
 City staff's high and low projections represent a historic average growth pattern of approximately 0.6-1.0%.